On the probability of generating invariably a finite simple group: Groups of Lie type of bounded rank: preliminaries

 Theorem \ref{correspondence_tori_weyl_group} was used in \cite{FG, FG2} (although we have not found the above proof in the literature).
 Note, once again, that the error term is independent of $r$, hence the result can be applied to groups of growing Lie rank.

 In this section, the key assumption is that $X$ is fixed.
-Then $W$ is fixed, and if $\Omega$ is nonempty the term at the right-hand side of \eqref{equation_maximal_tori_classes} is always bounded away from zero: it is at least $1/|W|+O(1/q)$.
+Then $W$ is fixed, and if $\Omega$ is nonempty the expression on the right-hand side of \eqref{equation_maximal_tori_classes} is always bounded away from zero: it is at least $1/|W|+O(1/q)$.

-\begin{remark} It is interesting that, in some sense, one can translate a problem concerning the asymptotic ``$r$ fixed, $q\rightarrow \infty$'' into a problem concerning the Weyl group -- a group of bounded order. \end{remark}

-For a subset $A$ of $X(q)$, let $T_1, \ldots, T_\ell$ be a set of representatives of the $X(q)$-conjugacy classes of members of $\cap_{x\in A}\ca T(x)$ (possibly $\ell=0$).
+For a subset $A$ of $X_q$, let $T_1, \ldots, T_\ell$ be a set of representatives of the $X_q$-conjugacy classes of members of $\cap_{x\in A}\ca T(x)$ (possibly $\ell=0$).
 Write $T_i=(T_{w_i})_{\sigma}$, where $T_{w_i}$ is a $\sigma$-stable maximal torus of $X$ and $w_i\in W=\N_X(T)/T$.
 Set $\Omega=\{w_1, \ldots, w_\ell\}$.

 \begin{theorem} Assume $r\geq 2$.
 We have

 \end{theorem}

 \begin{proof} Reasoning as in Lemma \ref{equivalence_inv_gen_tildas}, and using Theorem \ref{almost_all_connected_components_maximal_rank}, we have